 What's new

-May 2023 newsletter: Click here to download the latest edition of HHGERA News, the residents association newsletter.
+Autumn 2025 newsletter: Click here to download the latest edition of HHGERA News, the residents association newsletter, or here for our documents archive containing issues since 2014.
 We always welcome contributions so do contact us via mail@hhgera.com if you have an idea for an interesting story or would like to help produce future editions.
+The same goes for this website!

-Support still available: Covid hasn't gone away and the wonderful network of volunteers set up at the height of the pandemic is still there to help out if you need it.
+Support still available: The wonderful network of volunteers set up at the height of the Covid pandemic is still there to help out if you need it.
 If you do need some help, if you would like to join in this community effort or if you are concerned about someone living on the Estate please email support@hhgera.com .

 Skip permits: You need a permit to put a skip on any of the service roads that belong to the houses part of the Estate - click here to download the form.